 Do proteins maintain water balance in your body?

 Yes, there are specific proteins that maintain water balance in your body.
 These proteins are knowns as Albumin and Globulin.
 They help to preserve the fluid in your body.

 Protein builds muscle and is the essential building block of your body.
-They perform several vital functions critical to the mortality of the human body, including growth and maintenance, providing energy, transporting and storing nutrients, and helping metabolism.
+They perform several vital functions critical to the human body’s mortality, including growth and maintenance, providing energy, transporting and storing nutrients, and helping metabolism.

 Eating the correct amount of proteins lead to several advantages.
 Still, it varies based on your age and how active you are.
-You should try to increase the number of proteins you eat at your optimum levels.
+It would be best to increase the number of proteins you eat at your optimum levels.
 That way, your body has the tools it needs to build and protect itself.
-Check out: want to build muscle – what are the best protein foods to eat.